CBC prohibitions

 Cbc Prohibition

-Preventing one attribute level from appearing with another is called a two-way prohibition.
-Discover allows you to create up to N-way prohibitions, where N is the total of attributes in the survey.
-For example, prohibiting brand-x, color-2, and price-3 involves a 3-way prohibition involving levels from three attributes.
-Continue to add additional attributes and levels involved in the current prohibition by clicking the plus button (Plus.
-Add button.) next to a given prohibition.
+Preventing one level from appearing with another is called a two-way prohibition.
+Discover supports up to N-way prohibitions, where N is the total number of attributes in the exercise.
+For example, prohibiting brand-x, color-2, and price-3 together is a three-way prohibition.
+Add additional attributes and levels to a prohibition by clicking the plus icon (Plus.
+Add button.) next to it.

 Cbc Prohibition – Add Condition